How to Write an Extemporaneous Speech - 4 Easy Steps

 How to Write an Extemporaneous Speech

 Many types of speech exist.
 Some common types are entertaining, persuasive, motivational, and debate speeches.
 In addition, we have another type, though not common, known as extemporaneous speech.
-The key difference between this speech and many others is that this one is prepared in a few minutes.
+The main difference between this speech and many others is that this one is prepared in a few minutes.

 Are you in need of a high-quality, 100% plagiarism free essay or online class help?